Jaffey farm airstrike

-On 18 March 2024, Turkish Drone Bayraktar strikes hit the Jaffey farm (Beerta Jaffey), about three kilometers west of Bagdad village in the Lower Shabelle region of Somalia, between 8 pm and 8.30 pm.
-The TB2 killed 23 civilians including 14 children, five women, and four men.
-Another 17 civilians were injured in the strikes: 11 children, two women and four men.
-All victims from the marginalized Gorgaarte clan.
+On 18 March 2024, Turkish Bayraktar TB2 drone strikes hit the Jaffey farm (Beerta Jaffey), about three kilometers west of Bagdad village in the Lower Shabelle region of Somalia, between 8 pm and 8:30 pm, during Somali military operations against Al-Shabaab.

+Amnesty International reported that the strikes killed 23 civilians, including 14 children, five women, and four men.
+Another 17 civilians were injured: 11 children, two women, and four men.
+All victims were from the Gorgaarte clan.